MicahElliott/captain/README.md

 `magit-process-mode` to `page-break-lines-modes` to make them visible in `magit-process`.

+Set environment variables that `capt` will read with `M-x setenv`.
+Eg, if you want to enable verbose logging mode, set `CAPT_VEBOSE` to `1` with that.

 ## Running Hook Scripts in CI

 So you have all these great hook scripts in `.capt/scripts` now, but do you